Casualty Ward Super Rugby Pacific Pre-season 2026

 Western Force

-Doug Philipson - Missed the first trial with a knee injury.
+Doug Philipson - Missed the preseason with a knee injury, and still listed as a long-term injury in rd 1.
 Source.

 Feao Fotuaika - Missed the first trial with a foot injury.
+Considered a medium-term injury as of rd 1.
 Source.

-Alex Hartford - Left the field in the trial against the Reds on Jan 23rd, holding his arm or shoulder in his jersey.
+Alex Harford - Left the field in the trial against the Reds on Jan 23rd, holding his arm or shoulder in his jersey.
+Listed as a long term injury in rd 1.
+Source.

 NEW ZEALAND